netcreateorg/netcreateorg.github.io/pages/documentation.md

 5. Click on the droplet name either in the project or list of droplets
 6. Click on Access on the left
 7. Click on launch droplet console to access the console
+8. Create the "shell environment variables" that NodeJS needs to figure out where it needs to install things
+    1. Enter `touch. bashrc`
+    2. Enter `touch .bash_profile`
-8. You can now create a folder for your projects
+9. You can now create a folder for your projects
     1. Enter `mkdir dev`
     2. Enter `cd dev` to change directories into the newly created "dev" directory
-9. Setup Node Version Manager (NVM)
+10. Setup Node Version Manager (NVM)
     1. Enter `sudo apt install curl`
     2. Enter `curl https://raw.githubusercontent.com/creationix/nvm/master/install.sh | bash`
     3. Close the console, reopen it, and reopen the dev folder ( `cd dev` )
-    4. Enter nvm all setup
+    4. Enter `nvm all setup`
-    5. Enter nvm use 10.22 .
+    5. Enter `nvm use 10.22` .
 NOTE: this is older, but it’s the one Net.Create was written with

 # Installing Net.Create